 Insulin may be best known as the hormone responsible for fat and weight gain.
-And although that’s true, there’s another hormone that’s just as influential when it comes to your body’s ability to control weight and burn fat.
-It’s called leptin.
-It’s a hormone you may have heard of before, since it’s intricately related to insulin.
-In fact, leptin works opposite to insulin - insulin stores fat and leptin burns off fat.
+Although that’s true, there’s another hormone that’s just as influential when it comes to your body’s ability to control weight and burn fat known as leptin.
+Leptin is a hormone you may have heard of before, since it’s intricately related to insulin.
+In fact, leptin works opposite to insulin - insulin stores fat and leptin burns fat.

-Although ineffective leptin function has more to do with low overall calorie intake than just low carbohydrate intake, for the most part, following a carb restricted diet will lower your total caloric intake as a result and potential making your leptin ineffective.
+Although ineffective leptin function has more to do with low overall calorie intake than just low carbohydrate intake, for the most part, following a carb restricted diet will lower your total caloric intake as a result and potentially make your leptin ineffective.

 The amount of carbohydrate you should eat will vary according to each individual.
-It depends on many variables such as your carbohydrate tolerance, your activity level and you body fat composition.
-In general, the leaner and more active you are, the more carbohydrate you can consume on your refeed day.
-Also the more you restrict carbohydrates on a regular basis, the more you can consume carbs on your refeed day as well.
+It depends on many variables such as your carbohydrate tolerance, your activity level and your body fat composition.
+In general, the leaner and more active you are, the more carbohydrates you can consume on your reload day.
+Also the more you restrict carbohydrates on a regular basis, the more you can consume carbs on your reload day as well.
 There’s always a delicate balance of science and art behind every diet and this is no different.
 It’ll more than likely take a few trial and errors to find out what works best for you.
-In general, I find that majority of people do fine with one carb refeed day per week or two consecutive carb refeed days every 10 - 12 days.
+In general, I find that the majority of people do fine with one carb reload day per week or two consecutive carb reload days every 10 - 12 days.
 And the carbohydrate intake can range from 250g up to 500g a day.

-If you’ve been on many different diets and your weight has gone up and down like a roller coaster…you may have what I call metabolic derangement.
-The name sounds serious, but basically it just means that your hormones are not functioning optimally, in which case doing a cheat day once a week, won’t do you any good.
-In fact, it can the situation worse.
-But don’t worry if you’ve cleaned up your diet by eating whole foods and eliminated refined foods along with doing exercise on a regular basis (MAX Workouts) you’re well on your way to fixing your hormonal problems.
+If you’ve been on many different diets and your weight has gone up and down like a roller coaster you may have what I call metabolic derangement.
+The name sounds serious, but basically it just means that your hormones are not functioning optimally, in which case doing a cheat day once a week won’t do you any good.
+In fact, it can make the situation worse.
+But don’t worry if you’ve cleaned up your diet by eating whole foods and eliminated refined foods along with doing exercise on a regular basis, (MAX Workouts) you’re well on your way to fixing your hormonal problems.
 But the process of fixing your hormones takes time, and during that time your fat loss progress will be slow.

 Although I’m usually not a fan of supplements, I think in certain situations it’s appropriate.
 And this is one of them.
-See, you’re already doing all that needs to be done to help you get leaner, healthier and more fit…but not seeing any results while your body is fixing itself can be really discouraging.
+See, you’re already doing all that needs to be done to help you get leaner, healthier and more fit, but not seeing any results while your body is fixing itself can be really discouraging.
 And the last thing I want you to do is quit because you haven’t seen any results.
 Which is why I think this supplement will be very helpful of you.
-The supplement I’m talking about combines 6 natural herbal extracts to help your body re-sensitize your leptin hormones so you can start burning fat immediately.
-Now let me be clear…this isn’t some magic pill.
-Remember, there’s not such thing…you need to do be eating a clean diet and exercising.
+The supplement I’m talking about combines six natural herbal extracts to help your body re-sensitize your leptin hormones so you can start burning fat immediately.
+Now let me be clear, this isn’t some magic pill.
+Remember, there’s no such thing.
+You need to do be eating a clean diet and exercising if you want to see results.
 BUT this supplement will help you optimize your leptin hormone so that you can re-ignite your fat burning process.
-If you’ve stagnated in your weight loss journey…and you’ve been doing everything right… this supplement may be just what you need to break through the plateau.
+If you’ve stagnated in your weight loss journey, and you’ve been doing everything right, this supplement may be just what you need to break through the plateau.